Discover 30 realistic passive income ideas—from clipping videos to investing—that help you earn money while you sleep.

 You can bring in consistent traffic day after day.
 Add affiliate links, ads, or sponsored content to monetize your posts and turn visits into dollars.

 The work upfront involves writing quality content and learning some SEO tricks, but once your blog gains traction, it earns on autopilot.
-Patience and consistency are key, but the rewards make it worth sticking with if you already love to write.
+Patience and consistency are key, but the rewards make it worth sticking with it if you already love to write.

 - Upfront cost: $50–$150/year